Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

     ```

 ### Authenticate the client
-In order to interact with the Key Vault service, you'll need to create an instance of the [SecretClient](TODO-rst-docs) class.
-You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object for using the `DefaultAzureCredential` examples in the README. `DefaultAzureCredential` authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].
+In order to interact with the Key Vault service, you'll need to create an instance of the [CertificateClient](TODO-rst-docs) class.
+You would need a **vault url** and **client certificate credentials (client id, client secret, tenant id)** to instantiate a client object for using the `DefaultAzureCredential` examples in the README. `DefaultAzureCredential` authentication is achieved by providing client certificate credentials as seen in this getting started section, but you can find more ways to authenticate with [azure-identity][azure_identity].

  #### Create/Get credentials
-Use the [Azure Cloud Shell][azure_cloud_shell] snippet below to create/get client secret credentials.
+Use the [Azure Cloud Shell][azure_cloud_shell] snippet below to create/get client certificate credentials.

  * Create a service principal and configure its access to Azure resources:
     ```Bash